Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: Conclusions

 We have then forecasted how a two-scale analysis performs with future $B$-mode polarization data.
 As a representative experiment for future polarization data, we have considered conservative specifications for a LiteBIRD-like space-based mission.
 Given its capability to probe both the reionization and recombination peaks in the $B$-mode power spectrum, we had the possibility to study different choices of the two scales and to show how the results depend on this choice.

 We have also considered different fiducial values for the primordial tensor power spectrum, including the tensor-to-scalar consistency condition and two cases with $n_\mathrm{t}$ positive and negative, respectively.
-Whereas distinguishing $n_{\rm t}=-r/8$ from the exact scale-invariance is out of reach as expected \cite{Knox:2002pe}, we have shown how with these LiteBIRD-like specifications we could detect at $\sigma(n_{\rm t}) \sim 0.1$, largely independent from any reasonable choice of scales, theoretically motivated departures from $n_\mathrm{t}=-r/8$ consistent with current bounds.
-Accessing the low multipoles, virtually doable only by CMB space missions, is essential for reaching these results, as discussed in Section IV.C and shown in Fig.~\ref{fig:LBcut}.
-We have also shown in Fig.~\ref{fig:final} the huge LiteBIRD-like discovery space compared to current bounds of the free-$n_\mathrm{t}$ model.
+Whereas distinguishing $n_{\rm t}=-r/8$ from the exact scale invariance is out of reach as expected \cite{Knox:2002pe}, we have shown how with these LiteBIRD-like specifications we could detect at $\sigma(n_{\rm t}) \sim 0.1$, largely independent from any reasonable choice of scales, theoretically motivated departures from $n_\mathrm{t}=-r/8$ consistent with the current bounds.
+Accessing the low multipoles, virtually doable only by CMB space missions, is essential for reaching these results, as discussed in Sec.~\ref{sec:spacebased} and shown in Fig.~\ref{fig:LBcut}.
+We have also shown in Fig.~\ref{fig:final} the huge LiteBIRD-like discovery space compared to the current bounds when $n_\mathrm{t}$ is allowed to vary.
 We conclude reminding that the results presented here are conservative with respect to Ref.~\cite{LiteBIRD:2022cnt} and could be further improved by de-lensing, but show that a space mission, such as LiteBIRD, accessing the low multipoles is the most suitable for characterizing the primordial tensor spectrum with the minimal assumptions.